ElyorS/Smart-Mobility-Engineering/README.md

 <img width="988" alt="Screenshot 2023-09-24 at 3 37 58 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/343925fc-f9c4-46fa-ad56-7d283c84a4b3">

+                #Wriiting a simple service and client program using C++ and Python

+#You create two nodes to request and respond to data over a service.
+You added their dependencies and executables to the package configuration files so that you could build and run them, and see a service/client system at work.

 #In order to create a simple service and client programm using c++ and python, at first the user has to follow the command from the shell dile.
 Afterwards, has to download the needed files by entering the commands to the terminal, after doing couple modifications in the program. in name, mail and license part, can run the code by entering command.